mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/release-notes/index.md

 #### Bug fixes

-- Fixed a bug where air-gapped artifacts were not properly mounted in the Konvoy container, preventing the air-gapped installation on certain environments.
+- Fix a bug where air-gapped artifacts were not properly mounted in the Konvoy container, preventing the air-gapped installation on certain environments.
-- Fixed a bug where the Konvoy wrapper did not load the Konvoy image before trying to pull the image.
+- Fix a bug where the Konvoy wrapper did not load the Konvoy image before trying to pull the image.
-- Fixed a bug preventing traefik-forward-auth from working with domain-based authentication.
+- Fix a bug preventing traefik-forward-auth from working with domain-based authentication.

 #### Component version changes